What is the Smith College acceptance rate?

 So, how should the Smith acceptance rate factor into your application process?
 The acceptance rate for Smith College shows that it is selective.
 When Smith College admissions evaluates your application, they consider it holistically.
 This means that they assess everything you submit in order to understand who you are and how you would enrich life at Smith.

 The Smith acceptance rate also relates to Smith’s GPA and SAT averages.
-The average Smith College GPA is 4.0, and the middle 50% Smith College SAT scores range from 1390-1510 (ACT equivalent is 31-34).
-74% of students admitted by Smith admissions are in the top 10% of their class, which contributes to a high Smith College GPA.
+In previous years, the average Smith College GPA is 4.0, and the middle 50% Smith College SAT scores range from 1390-1510 (ACT equivalent is 31-34).
+74% of students admitted by Smith admissions were in the top 10% of their class, which contributes to a high Smith College GPA.
+And, since the Smith acceptance rate has gotten even more competitive since those stats were recorded, you’ll want to aim even higher.
 One way to stand out, then, is to exceed the average Smith College GPA and Smith College SAT scores.

 The acceptance rate for Smith College will help you place Smith on your school list.
 Then, don’t fixate on the Smith acceptance rate.
 Instead, focus on making your application shine.
 Although the acceptance rate for Smith College shows it is competitive, college acceptance rates aren’t everything.
 Work hard, and good luck!